thakurab08-spec/Azure-Portfolio-/02-virtual-networks/README.md

   - Priority 110: Allow HTTPS (port 443)
   - Priority 4000: Deny all other inbound traffic
 - Associated NSG to subnet-web in vnet-hub
-- Note: NSGs must be explicitly associated — creating one does not activate it
+- Note: NSGs must be explicitly associated, creating one does not activate it

 ### 4. Configured VNet Peering
 - Created bidirectional peering between vnet-hub